openebs/openebs/e2e/jenkins/README.md

 - Select _Git_ as the repository.
 - Provide Repository URL
 - Set the Refspec for the repository.
-- Click on Apply button - (Do this periodically to save your changes before the session times out)
+- Click _Apply_.
+(Do this periodically to save your changes before the session times out)

 ### How-to - Fill the Build Triggers Category